mongodb/specifications/source/retryable-reads/tests/README.rst

 5. Via CMAP monitoring, assert that the first check out succeeds.

-6. Via CMAP monitoring, assert that the second check out fails with a ``PoolClearedError``.
+6. Via CMAP monitoring, assert that the second check out fails due to a connection error.

 7. Disable the failpoint.